-- SEO Features and Extensions.
+- Built-in SEO tools.
 CMS platforms offer built-in features as well as add-ons to help you optimize your site for search engines.

-- Predesigned Templates.
+- Predesigned and Customizable Templates.
 They save your design time, and redesign is much faster and simpler.

 - Simple Updates.
-You can go into the dashboard of your CMS platform to update and edit the content of your website.
+You can go into the dashboard of your CMS platform to update and edit the content of your web pages.
 It allows you to keep your site dynamic and relevant.